redhat-cop/openshift-event-controller/DEV_GUIDE.md

 ## Configuration

-The Event Watcher can be configured via either Environment variables or an ini file.
+The event controller can be configured via either Environment variables or an ini file.
 A sample config file can be found at `conf/config.ini.sample`.
 To run the watcher with a config file, run:

 `python3 watch.py --config conf/config.ini`

 ## Plugin Architecture

-The event watcher is designed to be pluggable.
+The event controller is designed to be pluggable.
 New plugins can be created by simply creating a python module that implements a single `handle_event()` method, which takes a single `dict` object as an argument (the `event` object).

 A plugin is invoked like so: